buildingbeautifuluis/buildingbeautifuluis.github.io/_chapters/03-Information-Architecture.md

 {% include figure.html url="/images/ch3/c3-s5-p1-2-design-tools-survey.png" alt="In 2015, 64% of designers surveyed by Khoi Vinh used sketching to kick off their design process." description="In 2015, 64% of designers surveyed in Khoi Vinh’s Design Tools Survey, used sketching to kick off their design process." %}

-Although it’s a little old, Khoi Vinh’s 2015 [Design Tools Survey](http://tools.subtraction.com/brainstorming.html) revealed that, during the brainstorming phase, 64% of designers start with paper.
-Vinh described the results for brainstorming as follows:
+Although it’s a little old, Khoi Vinh’s 2015 [Design Tools Survey](http://tools.subtraction.com/brainstorming.html) revealed that, during the brainstorming phase, **64% of designers start with paper**.
+Vinh described the results as follows:

-> In arguably the most important of the categories surveyed, participants voted overwhelmingly for the lowest fidelity tools: simple pencil and paper.
+> In arguably the most important of the categories surveyed, **participants voted overwhelmingly for the lowest fidelity tools**: simple pencil and paper.

 The landscape has, of course, moved on considerably since 2015, but I would argue – based on the many studios I work with and my own work as a UX +/ UI designer – that **paper remains an essential design tool**, and developing an ability to **think through paper** is critical.

-When I work with students at Belfast School of Art, or professionals in my workshops, they frequently have one thing in common: **They rush to start designing on a computer far, far too quickly.**
+When I work with students at Belfast School of Art, or professionals in my workshops, they often have one thing in common: **They rush to start designing on a computer far, far too quickly.**

 That can be a costly mistake, leading to high-fidelity outcomes that suffer from fundamental functionality issues. **A better approach is to start with paper to capture your thinking.** Paper is a low-fidelity tool that’s stood the test of time and I’d strongly encourage you to develop your skills in this area.